-Rank Location SP M Goal Objective Time Frame Resources Required 0000 ALL 00 00 Purchase and implement KnowBe4 Security Awareness and phishing orchestration software to bolster data security Improve awareness, reduce clicking on phishing links, automate responses to phishing attacks.
-6 months \$25k/year, one resource to manage orchestration (PhishER) one to manage phishing campaigns.
-0001 ALL 01 07 Upgrading SIS to a next generation commercial product Work with planning teams and Consultants to help define next generation ERP needs 36 months - SIG Corp for consulting help to define needs via business process analysis and surveys.
-Also, use SIG for procurement management - SRJC staff and faculty participation in planning and implementation - IT Staff for planning and implementation - \$15-25M in bond funding 0002 ALL 04 07 Upgrade Network Infrastructure from 1 GHz backbone to 10 GHz backbone Year 1 - Upgrade the core routers and switches \$2M project.
+Rank Location SP M Goal Objective Time Frame Resources Required 0001 ALL 01 07 Upgrading SIS to a next generation commercial product Work with planning teams and Consultants to help define next generation ERP needs 36 months - SIG Corp for consulting help to define needs via business process analysis and surveys.
+Also, use SIG for procurement management - SRJC staff and faculty participation in planning and implementation - IT Staff for planning and implementation - \$15-25M in bond funding 0001 ALL 04 06 Implement effective software tools for Windows OS managment for both onsite and remote environments Continue to implement Microsoft management system forWindows OS ongoing Staff time for system admistration and equipment configuation 0002 ALL 04 07 Upgrade Network Infrastructure from 1 GHz backbone to 10 GHz backbone Year 1 - Upgrade the core routers and switches \$2M project.
 Buy Cisco UCS servers and Nimble Network storage appliances.
 COMPLETED Year 2- Upgrade access-layerswitches, upgrade wireless access points.
-IN PROGRESS Year 3- Upgrade wiriing and switches and access points and expand adding new access 36 months - \$2M in bond funding for equipment and consulting - Network Tech time to plan, install and test - Coordination with Facilities and Capital improvement 0003 ALL 01 06 ADA 504/508 WCAG 2.0 Compliance work with Department Web authors to verify and or correct their Web content for ADA compliance.
+IN PROGRESS Year 3- Upgrade wiriing and switches and access points and expand adding new access points.
+36 months - \$2M in bond funding for equipment and consulting - Network Tech time to plan, install and test - Coordination with Facilities and Capital improvement 0002 ALL 04 07 Measure H refresh of Firewalls, expansion to Shone and PSTC Procure new SR firewalls, add a second firewall in PT for redundancy/failover, and add smaller firewalls at Shone and PSTC 2022 ITG Bond funding 0003 ALL 01 06 ADA 504/508 WCAG 2.0 Compliance Work with Department Web authors to verify and or correct their Web content for ADA compliance.
 Ensure all PDFs, Videos, and Forms are ADA compliant. ongoing - Staff time to manage compliance checking - Dedicated Accessibility Coordinator and two student workers to correct accessibility defects - Provide staff training

-Rank Location SP M Goal Objective Time Frame Resources Required 0004 ALL 04 06 Migrate SRJC Web to Drupal 8 Transfer all Department Web pages to Acquia 12 months - Setup CAS server for Web author access - Migrated 160+ department web sites to Acquia - Web author Acquia training 0005 ALL 02 06 Implement standard instructor work station on all SRJC sites Work with Media and Academic Affairs to develop and implement a single standard hardware and software configuration for a consistent instructor station standard for the SRJC.
-Ongoing deployment of current instructor station standard configuration. ongoing - ITG Bond funding for new workstations - Staff time to image and implement 0006 ALL 04 06 Implement effective software tools for MacOS and iOS manamagent Continue to implement Jamf management system for MacOS and iOS systems. ongoing Staff time for Jamf admistration and equipment configuation 0007 ALL 00 00 Implement Multifactor Authentication for increased security of sensitive data Place an additional barrier (factor of authentication) between hackers and sensitive data, by raising the authentication bar to include "something you have".
-12 months Staff time to design and implement.
-General funds of \$20k first year, \$7k/year thereafter.
+Rank Location SP M Goal Objective Time Frame Resources Required 0005 ALL 02 06 Implement standard instructor work station on all SRJC sites Work with Media and Academic Affairs to develop and implement a single standard hardware and software configuration for a consistent instructor station standard for the SRJC.
+Ongoing deployment of current instructor station standard configuration. ongoing - ITG Bond funding for new workstations - Staff time to image and implement